alexnesov/Shapes-identification/README.md

 <h3> Repo description: </h3></br>

-The aim of this repo is to provide a set of programming techniques to identify typical TA geomatric shapes.
+The aim of this repo is to provide a set of programming techniques to identify typical TA geometric shapes.

 <b> In construction...</b>
 <ul>